Crisis

 Urgent Advice

 Call 111 (or use 111 online) and select the mental health option.
-You may speak to a nurse or mental health professional over the phone.
+You may speak with a trained nurse or mental health professional who can guide you to the right support.

 Immediate Danger